Wombat: Cultural significance

 Many places in Australia have been named after the wombat, including a large number of places where they are now locally extinct in the wild.
 References to the locally extinct common wombat can be found in parts of the Central Highlands of Victoria, for example the Wombat State Forest and Wombat Hill in Daylesford.
 Other significant places named after the wombat includes the town of Wombat, New South Wales and the suburb of Quoiba, Tasmania.
 Numerous less significant Australian places, including hotels, are named after the animals.
 Prominent sculptures of wombats include in South Australia: "The Big Wombat" at Scotdesco Aboriginal Community (Tjilkaba) and Wudinna visitor information centre, Adelaide Zoo and Norwood; New South Wales: Wombat, New South Wales; Victoria: Daylesford, Trentham, Victoria and Kinglake; Tasmania: Steppes State Reserve.

 Wombats have also been a feature of Australian television.
 While wombats are not generally kept as pets, a notable depiction of a common wombat as a pet is Fatso from the Australian television show A Country Practice.
 The Brisbane television show Wombat was also named for the animals.

 Australian literature contains many references to the wombat.
 Examples are Mr. Walter Wombat from the adventures of Blinky Bill and one of the main antagonists in The Magic Pudding by Norman Lindsay.

+The Muddle-Headed Wombat by Ruth Park is a loved book for children and was a popular radio serial, starring John Ewart.